biaoqingbao/walkthru2/README.md

 # walkthru2

+## Introduction

-sample repo for walkthru 2 of fast.ai course
+This is a sample repo for walkthru 2 of fast.ai course

+This is a list:

+-first
+-second